 • A printed photo, if the photo upload while completing the online DS-160 Form has failed.

 Additionally, the candidate may be requested to present certain other documents, such as:

 • Evidence that the visa applicant is transiting to get on board a vessel;

 • Proof of the journey purpose;

 • Evidence that he or she has the intention to leave the U.S. after his or her journey.
-An immigration attorney in Miami can provide more details on what this evidence can consist of; and/or
+An immigration attorney in USA can provide more details on what this evidence can consist of; and/or

 • Proof that the applicant has enough financial means to make the trip or that another individual will cover the trip costs.